ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/medicine/workbook/index.md

 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

-{{#wb-req item="7a" requirement="Visit a physician's office, preferably one who delivers "primary care."
-(This may be that of your counselor.)
+{{#wb-req item="7a" requirement="Visit a physician's office, preferably one who delivers \"primary care.\" (This may be that of your counselor.)
 Discuss the components of a medical history and physical examination (an official BSA health form may be used to guide this discussion), and become familiar with the instruments used."}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

+*If this cannot be arranged, demonstrate to your counselor that you understand the components of a medical history and physical, and discuss the instruments involved.*

 {{#wb-req item="7b" requirement="Describe the characteristics of a good diagnostic test to screen for disease (e.g., routine blood pressure measurement).
-Explain briefly why diagnostic tests are not "perfect.""}}
+Explain briefly why diagnostic tests are not \"perfect.\""}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}